 Q: Right, I think everyone knows that those skills are required, but what about getting the interview in the first place?

-A: There are basically 3 ways to get interviews at quant funds: go through on-campus recruiting (not many funds participate, even at top schools), get friends at hedge funds refer you, or go through headhunters.
+A: There are three ways to get interviews at quant funds: go through on-campus recruiting (not many funds participate, even at top schools), network your way in via friends and contacts at hedge funds, or go through headhunters.

 It’s just like the networking process for any other role: there’s a certain amount of randomness and luck involved, and you have to grind it out until you start landing interviews.